Table of contents

 No. Google Classroom is a product of G Suite for Education and the drive contains all the other products such as Docs and Slides that help teachers and students share classwork and assignments with each other.

 Without access to drive, teachers will not be able to create and share assignments or learning material.
 Students will not be able to submit work online.
 You might still be able to log in to the Classroom but the core features will be unavailable.
+Similarly, alternative sites like StuDocu have made it easy for students to share and access a vast supply of study material and notes online for free.

 12. Is real-time interaction possible between students, teachers, and parents possible?